fastapi/fastapi/docs/tutorial/request-files.md

 * `file`: A <a href="https://docs.python.org/3/library/tempfile.html#tempfile.SpooledTemporaryFile" target="_blank">`SpooledTemporaryFile`</a> (a <a href="https://docs.python.org/3/glossary.html#term-file-like-object" target="_blank">file-like</a> object).
 This is the actual Python file that you can pass directly to other functions or libraries that expect a "file-like" object.

 `UploadFile` has the following `async` methods.
-They all call the corresponding file methods (using the internal `SpooledTemporaryFile`).
+They all call the corresponding file methods underneath (using the internal `SpooledTemporaryFile`).

 * `write(data)`: Writes `data` (`str` or `bytes`) to the file.
 * `read(size)`: Reads `size` (`int`) bytes/characters of the file.